10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 The only reason that desire disappears is because it’s beaten out of us by societal norms and expectations.
 We feel compelled to worry about our futures; convinced that the stability of a 9 to 5 job is the answer, and get funnelled down an ordinary path that leaves us unfulfilled, dissatisfied, and wanting more.

-A major advantage of travel and why I love travelling is that it offers the total opposite.
+One of the major advantages of traveling and why I love it is that it offers the total opposite.

 There’s nothing ordinary about it (other than how commonplace it is these days).
 Sure, travel doesn’t guarantee an Indiana-Jones-style adventure, but it’s a damn sight closer to it than a desk job you despise and a life spent living for the weekend.